hasanmd91/BlogHub/readme.md

 # Memory

-Memory is a life event-sharing app that allows users to share their memories and experiences with others.
+Blog Hub is a event-sharing app that allows users to share their memories and experiences with others.
 The app is built on the MERN stack (MongoDB, Express.js, React, and Node.js) which provides a stable and efficient framework for the app's development.
 Users can create posts, add photos, and share their memories